Take a Monkey to Lunch Day

 How to Celebrate Take a Monkey to Lunch Day

-Host a craft session
+Host a Craft Session

-Raise funds or donations
+Raise Funds or Donations

 Contact a local zoo or sanctuary to invite a keeper into a virtual or in‑person chat.
 Ask them to describe daily primate care or habitat needs.
-Invite viewers to ask questions.
+Or even find out more about what they might like to eat for lunch!
+Maybe if you can’t take a monkey to lunch, you could take a zookeeper to lunch to build a deeper connection and respect.

 History of Take a Monkey to Lunch Day